 All this power comes at a price, though.
 IONOS has very low prices, but even its most basic single-site plan costs $18 billed monthly, around seven times the cost of Hostinger's Starter WordPress plan (though keep in mind that's over four years; opt for monthly billing with Hostinger, too, and you'll pay $11.95.)
 If you're new to WordPress or working on a small site, start with a simple product, like Hostinger's shared plans.
 Upgrade to full managed WordPress later, if you feel you need it.

 Hostinger business web hosting | 4-years | $4.09 per month

 Exclusive to TechRadar readers.
 This is an incredibly cheap deal.
-For less than the price of a coffee every month, you can get a free domain, 100GB storage, unlimited traffic and a free SSL certificate.
-This package is perfect if you plan to host just one website and grow it rapidly with plenty of features not found at this price.
+You can get a free domain, 100GB storage, unlimited traffic and a free SSL certificate.
+This package is perfect if you plan to host just one website and grow it rapidly with plenty of features not usually found at this price level.

 There are plenty of payment options available, including PayPal, credit card and Bitcoin.
 We chose PayPal and handed over our virtual cash in the usual way.
 A website link took us to a simple startup wizard and a welcome email quickly arrived with more details.

 Hostinger's setup wizard opened by asking us whether we wanted to register a new domain, transfer a domain from another company, or use an existing domain but leave it with the current registrar.